mj777n/Bamazon/README.md

    -Then call *function __start()__* to return to Main Menu display.

 **_addInventory()_**
-  Displays the current inventory and prompts user to select (using arrow keys) product to add.
+  Displays the current inventory and prompts user to select (using arrow keys) which specific product to add.
-NOTE This is to add more stock of an existing product item.
+NOTE: This is to add more stock of an existing product item.
 Prompt user for Item# and quantity to add.
 Similar to __getOrder().__
 Then add quantity into database and provide a receipt of item(s) added, how many and new current total.
-Then call *function __start()__* to return to Main Menu display.
+-Then call *function __start()__* to return to Main Menu display.

 **_addNewProduct()_**
 NOTE: This is to add a completly new product item to the database.